cornichonrmit/cornichon/README.md

 # Introduction to Information Technology
 ## Assignment 2: The IT World (20%)

-> Assignment due March 5th
+> Assignment due May 5th